Applications for Ohio Farm Bureau Health Plans now available

 Arnold said there is a new wave of consultants or employees for credit aggregators like Cargill and Indigo Ag who are calculating a baseline for farmers, and farmers need to carefully select those individuals too, making sure that person understands the market and how the credits are traded and defined.
 Ohio Farm Bureau has a carbon market aggregator and broker referral list available upon request for members.

 But saying a practice is being added that will increase a field’s carbon storage won’t cut it.
 Just like being able to fulfill a grain contract, farmers will need to be able to meet the storage commitment.
 That means keeping records and participating in data collection from the farm so efforts can be verified, typically by an independent third-party auditor.
+Consequently, farmers engaged in these programs will need to expect auditors making on-farm visits to inspect fields and ensure practices employed on-farm are sequestering carbon as required.

 “Part of the challenge with agricultural carbon credits is that the verification costs can be high,” said Andrew Walmsley, American Farm Bureau Federation director of congressional relations.
 That limits revenue for a farmer at today’s prices.